 There are only five states that offer state disability programs for resident employees.
 And if you're in Hawaii, you're in one of them.
 Congratulations.
 But what if you don't know anything about it?
 Well, you're in luck.

 Your independent insurance agent can help you navigate Hawaii's disability program so you really can relax on those soft, sandy beaches.
-Just think, you could be enjoying a tropical beverage in a tropical place and not have to worry a lick about your disability insurance.
+Just think, you could be enjoying a tropical beverage in a tropical place and not have to worry a bit about your disability insurance.

 That’s why an independent insurance agent is so handy.